 In the video above, we clip the head, neck, and face in order to match the length of the body.
 However, you can opt to leave the face longer than the body by using a longer blade or clipper comb.
 You can also opt out of clipping the face altogether, and hand-trim the face with some good pairs of grooming scissors.
 See below for more info.

 If You Want to Leave the Face Long

-Depending on the Doodle / Goldendoodle grooming style you want, you can either give him a clean face (short/shaved facial area), or you can scissor trim them neatly with grooming scissors to keep the face, beard, and ears long.
+Depending on the Goldendoodle grooming style you want, you can either give your Dood a clean face (short/shaved facial area), or scissor trim it neatly with grooming scissors to keep the face, beard, and ears long.